tokenroute

 Every tokenroute CLI command with signature, examples, and JSON shape.

 The tokenroute CLI is the primary surface for managing your tokenroute account from a terminal or an AI agent.
-It's a Python package on PyPI (pip install tokenroute); a Node thin wrapper (npx tokenroute@latest) ships in Phase B.
+It's a Python package on PyPI — run it with uvx tokenroute (or pipx install tokenroute).
+A Node thin wrapper (npx tokenroute) is planned for Phase B and not published yet.

 Install